nand0p/nomadic/warships/README.md

 Each application, or Warship, has a unique journey and lifecycle.
 1. Docker directory `container`.
 This directory contains application Dockerfile and supporting files.
 2. Terraform template directory `skeleton`.
-This example directory is used to deploy Warship Pipelines.
+This example directory is used to deploy Warship Pipelines (CodePipelines).

 To create a Warship Application (container image, pipeline, and deployment):
+1. Deploy the shared resources (S3 and IAM).
+   1. Update `terraform.tfvars` in this directory as needed.
+   2. Execute `terraform init` and `terraform apply` in this existing directory.
+   3. Shared resources are published to SSM ParameterStore for pipeline usage.
+2. Deploy the individual warships (application pipelines)
    1. Copy the `skeleton` directory to a unique application directory name.
-2. update Terraform variables as needed.
+   2. Update `terraform.tfvars` in this directory as needed.
-3. Execute `terraform init` and `terraform apply` to create pipeline resources.
+   3. Execute `terraform init` and `terraform apply` in this new directory.
-4. Warship Pipeline Execution.
-This runs the CodePipeline which deploys application to Nomadic Cluster.
+   4. CodePipeline application warship pipeline is created and executed.
+      1. Application should now be live on the Nomadic Cluster.
+      2. Container should be running on Nomad
+      3. Container registration should be visible in Consul
-5. The Application Load Balancer DNS configured and added to route53.
+3. The Application Load Balancer and DNS configured and added to route53.
 (Optional)
-6. The EFS mount created and available to running container for shared filesystem state (Optional).
+4. The EFS mount created and available to running containers for shared filesystem state (Optional).